 The important thing here is to provide something for them to work with, constructive feedback helps the creator improve their videos, and the best people to provide this feedback is the consumer of the product, i.e. you the viewer.

-8. Let them know what you the viewer wants to see
+8. Let them know what you the viewer want to see

 Another way to provide your favorite YouTuber with help besides watching ads and using their affiliate links is to help with the creative side of things.